nunit/nunit.github.io/_posts/2020-07-26-new-docs-site-launched.md

 NUnit's documentation has moved from its former GitHub wiki to a new site at <https://docs.nunit.org>.
 The site is now built from the content at the [nunit/docs GitHub repository](https://github.com/nunit/docs).

 [Sean Killeen](https://SeanKilleen.com) has joined the NUnit team as the new lead of the docs project.
-We welcome Sean to the project, and look forward to seeing everyone's great contributions to the docs going forward!
+We welcome Sean to the project, and are excited to see everyone's great contributions to the docs going forward!